akoen/notes/content/notes/the_importance_of_privacy.md

     -   Any other data is _never_ used to benefit you.

-## Why we shouldn't be able to sell our personal data {#why-we-shouldn-t-be-able-to-sell-our-personal-data}
+## Lack of regulation allows warrantless investigation of citizens {#lack-of-regulation-allows-warrantless-investigation-of-citizens}

+In 2020 it was revealed that the Department of Homeland Security had purchased a commercial database of location data which tracks the movement of millions of American cellphones ([source](https://www.wsj.com/articles/federal-agencies-use-cellphone-location-data-for-immigration-enforcement-11581078600)).
+This data was used to arrest immigrants suspected of crossing the border illegally.

+## Privacy should be inalienable {#privacy-should-be-inalienable}

 Some argue that we should be able to see our personal data to companies.
-This is a bad idea for two reasons:
+While this is better than our current system, it is a bad idea for two reasons:

 1. You don't know what you're consenting to.
 If you sell your health data to medical researchers, that data might be used to deny you insurance.
 2. Privacy is a collective concern.
 If you expose your genetic data, you're also exposing the genetic data of your family, who may not have consented.
-If you expose your location data, you're also exposing the location of your coworkers.
+If you expose your location data, you're also exposing the location of your coworkers, because that data is also used to identify those you work with.